sonoro1234/luaRtAudio/README.md

 There are still no docs but you can try lua samples to understand the api

-Remember to use git submodule update for getting RtAudioORIG folder (it is a submodule pointing to the original RtAudio github)
+Remember to use git submodule update for getting rtaudio folder (it is a submodule pointing to the original RtAudio github)

 To build you have two options:
 first option expecting cmake to find lua and sndfile: